Julia sets as buried Julia components: Introduction

 In 2008 a specific example in \cite{BDGR08} shows that if $c\neq 0$ is the center of a hyperbolic component of the Multibrot set $M_q$, then $J(f_{c,\lambda})$ contains both Jordan curves and singletons which are buried Julia components, where $q=\ell=m\geq 3$ and $\lambda\neq 0$ is small enough (see also \cite{GMR13}).

-At the time when McMullen gave the first example of buried Julia components \cite{McM88}, he raised also the following question: Does there exist a buried Julia component of a rational map with degree less than $5$ which is not a singleton?
-Until 2015, Godillon constructed a family of \textit{cubic} rational maps\footnote{The quadratic rational map cannot contain any buried Julia component since its Julia set is either connected or totally disconnected.}
+At the time when McMullen gave the first example of buried Julia components \cite[p.\,55]{McM88}, he also raised the following question: \begin{ques} Does there exist a rational map with degree less than $5$ having a buried Julia component which is not a singleton? \end{ques} In 2015, Godillon constructed a family of \textit{cubic} rational maps

 and proved that $J(F_\lambda)$ contains a buried Julia component which is neither a Jordan curve nor a singleton if $\lambda\neq 0$ is small enough \cite{God15}.
 In particular, his buried Julia component is homeomorphic to the Julia set of $z\mapsto 1/(z-1)^2$, which has a super-attracting periodic orbit $0\mapsto 1\mapsto \infty\mapsto 0$ with period $3$.
+According to \cite{Yin92} and \cite[Lemma 8.2]{Mil93}, the Julia set of any quadratic rational map is either connected or a Cantor set.
+This implies that Godillon's example is optimal in terms of degree since the rational maps with degree at most two cannot contain any buried Julia components.

 For the buried \textit{points} in the Julia sets of rational maps, the problem of existence has not been solved completely.
 Makienko conjectured that the Julia set of a rational map $f$ has buried points if and only if there is no completely invariant component of the Fatou set of $f^{\circ 2}$ (see \cite{Mak87}).
-One can refer to \cite{Mor97}, \cite{Qia97}, \cite{Mor00}, \cite{SY03}, \cite{CM2R09}, \cite{CMT13} and the references therein for the progress.
+One can refer to \cite{Mor97}, \cite{Qia97}, \cite{Mor00}, \cite{SY03}, \cite{CMMR09}, \cite{CMT13} and the references therein for the progress.